WELCOME TO OUR NEW FACULTY AND STAFF 2025-265

 Robert's wife, Chandra, also joined the faculty, teaching in the World Language Department.
 They live on campus with their two Seahorses and their Shi Tzu, Stormy.

-TIM CLOUD
+TIMOTHY CLOUD

 Marketing & Communications Associate